earthly/earthly/docs/earthly-command/earthly-command.md

 Passes a secret with ID `<secret-id>` to the build environments.
 If `<value>` is not specified, then the value becomes the value of the environment variable with the same name as `<secret-id>`.

 The secret can be referenced within Earthfile recipes as `RUN --secret <arbitrary-env-var-name>=<secret-id>`.
 For more information see the [`RUN --secret` Earthfile command](../earthfile/earthfile.md#run).

+Secrets can also be stored in a `.secret` file using the same syntax as an `.arg` file; an example is given under the [build args guide](../guides/build-args.md#setting-secret-values).

 ##### `--secret-file <secret-id>=<path>`